 Discover Bank may be known for its credit cards, but it also offers a wide selection of banking products.
 It has been offering deposit products online since 2007.

-Discover Bank offers CDs ranging in terms as short as three months to 10 years.
+Discover Bank offers CDs ranging in terms from three months to 10 years.
 It also offers a checking account, money market account and a savings account.

 Compare no-penalty CDs

 Traditional CDs typically come with early withdrawal penalties that can significantly reduce your earnings.
 To avoid forfeiting interest for closing out your account before the term officially ends, consider looking for liquid or no-penalty CDs.
-A no-penalty CD might be a good option during uncertain times.
-This applies to both the uncertainty of the economy due to coronavirus and the uncertainty of future rates.
+A no-penalty CD might be a good option during uncertain economic times.

 Just keep in mind that the yields associated with no-penalty CDs tend to be lower than the rates tied to traditional CDs.